mikaelri/ot-harjoitusty-/quiz-app/documentation/user_manual.md

 ![](./pictures/highscore_page.png)

-Highscores are gathered from the users of the same computer and are shown in ranking orderd based on the quiz points.
-From the highscore page the user can return to the user page by clicking the top right corner.
+Highscores are gathered from the users of the same computer and are shown in ranking orderd based on the quiz points.<br> From the highscore page the user can return to the user page by clicking the top right corner button.